Factbox: Countries scramble after Thomas Cook collapse strands travelers

 Here is a summary of actions being taken:

-The UK’s Civil Aviation Authority (CAA) and government have a fleet of planes ready to start bringing home more than 150,000 British travelers in a process expected to take two weeks.
+Emergency flights had brought 14,700 people back to the United Kingdom on 64 flights on Monday, and around 135,300 more were expected to be returned over the next 13 days, Britain’s aviation regulator said.

-Thomas Cook holiday airline Condor says it will continue its flight operation despite its parent company’s insolvency.
+Thomas Cook holiday airline Condor has said it would continue to operate flights despite its parent company’s insolvency.

-“Condor ... is continuing operations,” the German airline said in a statement.
+The German government will decide within the next coming days on whether to offer financial support to Condor, German Economy Minister Peter Altmaier said on Tuesday.

 Thomas Cook says there are roughly 140,000 holidaymakers currently traveling with its German units.